 Due to the Library Building Renovation currently underway, government documents in print format were sent to remote storage and will not be accessible until summer 2021.
 In recent years, many government publications are being made available electronically.
 For assistance in finding and using government publications available in digital format, consult a librarian at the Reference Desk in Library Annex (LX) 25.

-Click here to be directed to the Government Resources Guide (this link will open in a new window).
+Click here to be directed to the Government Resources Guide.

 The Library has a representative collection of literature written for children, primarily preschool to Grade 6; this collection consists of picture books, fiction, and non-fiction.
 It is intended for the use of students in teacher education and children's literature courses as well as those preparing for related careers.
 Emphasis is placed on acquiring award-winning and special merit books, specifically Caldecott, Newberry, and Coretta Scott King award and honor books.
 In addition, significant secondary sources, such as best books, books about children's authors and illustrators, reviews, and selection aids are also included in the collection.
 The designation "Juv" in the call number indicates that the item is part of the Children's Collection.
 The Children's Collection is located in Library Annex (LX) 25.